 TRR188_B03-Damage initiation of DP800 at the micro scale

 DP800 consists typically of ferrite as the matrix and dispersed martensite islands.
-This material exhibits not only excellent mechanical properties like high strength at high strains to failure, but also is economically superior due to few required alloying elements.
+This material exhibits not only excellent mechanical properties like high strength and high strains to failure, but also is economically superior due to few required alloying elements.